 Alida and Charlotte, two k’iche’ students from the United States, practice vocabulary and commands with Silveria, their teacher.

-The primary TAM-marker used in the imperative is ch- which attaches at the verbal TAM slot.
+The primary TAM marker used in the imperative is ch- which attaches at the verbal TAM slot.
 The incompletive prefix k- prefix may be used as well entailing a more forceful request/command.
 The ch- marker has multiple functions in K’iche’.
 It is also used as a sort of subjunctive called also relative aspect (Mondloch) or dependent mood.

-In contrast to English, in K’iche’ the addressee is marked on every imperative verb.Just like in normal active verbs, intransitive verbs use Set B pronouns, transitive verbs use Set A/Set B pronouns to indicate the agent/subject and object.
-These imperative/hortative forms can also be derived from other intransitive verb stems like passives, or anti-passive verb stems (see later handout)
+In contrast to English, in K’iche’ the addressee is marked on every imperative verb.
+Just like in normal active verbs, imperative intransitive verbs use Set B pronouns and imperative transitive verbs use Set A and Set B pronouns to indicate the agent/subject and object.
+These imperative/hortative forms can also be derived from other intransitive verb stems like passives, or anti-passive verb stems (later lessons will delve into these verb stems).

 Intransitive verbs